My.EOU Portal Current Students Faculty/Staff

 e.
 The opportunity to have witnesses relevant to the case at hand and/or documents in support of the student’s defense;

 f.
-The opportunity to appeal (see Grounds for an Appeal).
+The opportunity to appeal (see Section I. Appeals).

 2. Respondents have the following responsibilities: